 Try these Cheesy Potatoes to go with the balsamic pork tenderloin.
 You can make them in the crockpot or the oven in case you only have one crockpot.

-Need a Slow Cooker?
-My favorite is this Crock Pot 6 quart Programmable Slow Cooker.
-I love being able to set the timer in case I’m not home when the food is finished cooking and it just switches to warm.
+My favorite is this Crock Pot 7 quart Programmable Slow Cooker.
+First and foremost, I love being able to set the timer in case I’m not home when the food is finished cooking and it just switches to warm.
 Plus you can lock the lid and just carry it to a party.
-You never lose another Tupperware or serving dish again at a potluck party!
+Not only is it easy to carry but also you will never lose another Tupperware or serving dish again at a potluck party!

 Balsamic Pork Tenderloin